-It took a while for cassette decks to be taken seriously in hi-fi circles, with the purists refusing to believe they could be "true hi-fi".
+It took a while for cassette decks to be taken seriously in hi-fi circles, with the purists refusing to believe they could be "true" hi-fi.
 It was only when companies such as B&O, BASF and Dolby introduced new technical features to improve performance, and Japanese brands brought the necessary hardware, that they became a serious hi-fi consideration.

 Aiwa, Akai, Denon, Hitachi, Nakamichi and Yamaha were the brands responsible for our favourite cassette players back in 1983.
 The £199 BX2 from Nakamichi - "the 'Rolls Royce' of cassette decks - took the top gong, thanks in no small part to a "comfortably large play/stop button".
-It's the little things.
+Sometime it's the little things.

 Believe it or not, the turntables category was also considered "controversial" back in 1983.
 "Turntables were long regarded as rather unimportant items.
 As long as they went round at the right speed and didn't make too much noise about it they were quite adequate enough," our editorial noted.

 Linn was credited with changing this mindset and giving birth to a whole new hi-fi category - but a divided one.
-Belt-drive decks were on one side, direct-drive decks were on the other, and the merits of the two were debated over and over.
+Belt-drive decks were on one side, direct-drive on the other, and the merits of the two were debated over and over.

 Brands such as Ariston, Dual, Dunlop and Little Oak featured, but the Rega Planar III got the nod in 1983.
-Back then, it was yours for the not inconsiderable sum of £188.
+Back then, it was yours for the not-inconsiderable sum of £188.

 Personals and portables

 "Systems for convenience".
 How times have changed.
 The Sharp 990 Music Processor, one of the products nominated, incorporated two cassette decks, a mini synthesiser keyboard and "a multi-track recording studio".
-By today's standards, it really wasn't very convenient - or, for that matter, portable.
+By today's standards, it really wasn't very convenient.
+Or, for that matter, portable.

 Still, these big boomboxes were not to be sniffed at, with products such as the Marantz Superscope doubling-up as a decent recording machine thanks to an in-built mic, while also being a capable music system.